Bot Flies Identification Guide

 Physical Characteristics

-Adult bot flies are thick, heavy-bodied flies that look more like bumblebees than common house flies.
-They measure 12 to 20 millimeters long.
-That makes them much bigger than most flies you see around your home.
-Dense hair covers their bodies, giving them a fuzzy look.
+Adult bot flies are thick, stocky flies that look more like bumblebees than house flies.
+They measure 12 to 20 millimeters long, much bigger than most flies you see at home.
+Thick hair covers their bodies, giving them a fuzzy look.
 They can be dark brown, black, or gray.
-Many have bands of yellow or light brown hair on their midsection.
+Many have bands of yellow or light brown hair on their middle.

-One key feature tells bot flies apart from the bees they look like.
+One key trait sets bot flies apart from bees.
 Bot flies have only one pair of wings.
 Bees have two pairs.
-Their antennae are also short and stubby.
-Many adult bot flies have weak or useless mouthparts.
-They do not bite, sting, or feed during their short adult lives.
-Their only job as adults is to mate and lay eggs.
+Bot fly antennae are short and stubby.
+Many adults have weak mouths that cannot bite or sting.
+They do not feed at all during their short lives.
+Their only goal as adults is to mate and lay eggs.

 Bot fly larvae look nothing like the adults.
 They are cream-colored, barrel-shaped maggots with rows of small spines on their bodies.
 As they grow inside a host, they turn reddish-brown or dark brown and can reach about 25 millimeters long.